 At Sheppard Moscow, we have been helping our clients to develop team effectiveness at senior level for nearly 50 years.
 A client told me recently that Sheppard Moscow has the last word on team development, but I’m more inclined to believe that our mastery is a journey, rather than a destination.
-This note is a short reflection on what we’ve been learning recently as we deepen and extend our practice in the area of developing senior team effectiveness.
+This article is a short reflection on what we’ve been learning as we deepen and extend our practice in the area of developing senior team effectiveness.
 We value the opportunity to share and build learning with fellow practitioners and with our clients.

 As Organisation Development (OD) consultants, our team coaching practice is deeply connected to business strategy and context.
 We have always helped build teams which are high functioning and fit for purpose – with real empathy and trust, unafraid of healthy conflict, fully committed, mutually accountable, and focused on collective results (to put it in Patrick Lencioni’s terms).
-More recently, we have worked with Professor Peter Hawkins to learn more and to further strengthen the systemic elements of our team coaching practice.
-We are now certified ‘Systemic Team Coaches’, and this has enhanced our ability to focus on the effectiveness of the team as a whole in relationship to the business purpose it serves.
+We have worked with Professor Peter Hawkins to learn more and to further strengthen the systemic elements of our team coaching practice.
+We are now certified ‘Systemic Team Coaches’, and this has enhanced our ability to focus on the effectiveness of the team as a whole in relation to the business purpose it serves.

 That said, while the model and approach used to developing a team is important, the need for really masterful facilitation and coaching skills must not be underestimated.
 Our clients tell us that what they value is that we have a particular blend of deeply relational focus on the one hand and, on the other, an ability to understand and pragmatically work with the business issues.
 Transforming a team’s capability requires this level of facilitation/coaching mastery and this combination of relationship and business orientation.

 We have always known, and yet we continue to learn, the value of building human intimacy, trust and mutual commitment within a team – even in the most seemingly unpromising situations.
-By doing this, we enable team members to productively relate, work, disagree, create and figure out together what the team needs to be, and how act in service of their stakeholders, and their purpose.
+By doing this, we enable team members to productively relate, work, disagree, create and figure out together what the team needs to be, and how to act in service of their stakeholders, and their purpose.
 Amy Edmondson in her book on ‘Teaming’ talks about discerning the difference between task conflict and relationship conflict, and we help clients to build the dialogue skills to explore the nature and source of conflict – and to make it psychologically safe to be able to disagree and challenge profoundly - in transformatively productive ways.